kumar-sharwan729/school-website/README.md

 # school-website
 Noida Future School is one of the leading modern educational institutions dedicated to academic excellence, innovation, creativity and holistic student development.
 We believe education is not only about books, but also about building confidence, leadership and strong values.

+# form-submission
+=> Admission is now functional.
+After submitting the form, an email will be triggered and sent to the school admin.